Meditation isn’t for you? Does it leave you bored and restless or you have problems focusing?

 Essential reading: Stress busting wearables to help you chill

 In addition to apps, there are also fitness trackers and smartwatches with functionality that helps you chill.
-Breathing exercises can be found, for example, on the Apple Watch, Fitbit fitness trackers and Garmin sports watches.
+Breathing exercises can be found, for example, on the Apple Watch, Fitbit and Garmin devices.
 It’s not just about counting steps and calories any more.